webdev-vignesh/Road-to-web3/Cohort 2/Week 2/Day 1 - Reading.md

 ![Determined](https://media1.giphy.com/media/P1EVrN8TOIQvvDUFUg/giphy.gif)

-Now then, enough with the chit-chat, we believe, for the first week of Road to web3, it is important that you keep your learning momentum going
+Now then, enough with the chit-chat, we believe, for the second week of Road to web3, it is important that you keep your learning momentum going

 To do that, why not dedicate some time from your schedule for a bit of self-learning?